Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Introduction

 \subsection{Applications}

-Consider an optimization problem where the objective of one optimization problem (the upper or outer problem) depends on the solution of another problem (the lower or inner problem).
-Solving such a problem, also called the bilevel problem \cite{DKP+15}, by gradient based methods requires computing the derivative of the solution mapping of the inner problem.
-Bilevel problems are ubiquitous in Machine Learning.
+Consider bilevel optimization \cite{DKP+15}, which can be seen as a formulation of parameter learning in Machine Learning, where the objective of one optimization problem (the upper or outer problem) depends on the solution of another problem (the lower or inner problem).
+The gradient based approaches require computing the derivative of the solution mapping of the inner problem.
 We will discuss two of the major applications here.
-For other applications like Meta-Learning and the so-called Learning-to-Optimize or L2O, we request the reader to go through some recent surveys \cite{CCC+21, HAMA20}.
+For other applications like Meta-Learning and the so-called Learning-to-Optimize or L2O, we request the reader to go through some recent surveys, for example, \cite{CCC+21, HAMA20}.

-\textbf{Hyperparameter Learning:} When training a neural network or any machine learning model, we always encounter preselecting the values of some parameters before staring the training process.
-These so-called hyperparameters play an important role in the output of the model and therefore have to be selected optimally.
-They remain fixed during the training process, i.e., solving the lower-level problem.
-They are learned by optimizing a different loss function (since it depends on different dataset called the validation set) which depends on the trained parameters from the lower problem.
-They can be learned through grid search \cite{BB12} or Bayesian Optimization \cite{Moc75, BCF10}.
+\textbf{Hyperparameter Learning:} Hyperparameters in neural network or any machine learning model can be learned through grid search \cite{BB12} or Bayesian Optimization \cite{Moc75, BCF10}.
 More recently the trend has shifted to gradient-based approach to compensate for the growing number of hyperparameters \cite{Ben00, Dom12, KP13, DVFP14, MDA15a, Ped16}.
-This approach involves differentiating the upper level problem with respect to the hyperparamters by differentiating the solution mapping of the lower-level problem through Implicit or Automatic Differentiation and has been put to test to solve many practical problems like image denoising \cite{Dom12, KP13}, image segmentation \cite{ORBP16} and data cleaning \cite{FDF+17}.
+This approach involves differentiating the validation loss (upper-level problem) with respect to the hyperparamters by differentiating the solution mapping of the training loss (lower-level problem) through Implicit or Automatic Differentiation and has been put to test to solve many practical problems like image denoising \cite{Dom12, KP13}, image segmentation \cite{ORBP16} and data cleaning \cite{FDF+17}.

 \textbf{Implicit Models:} In recent years, there has been a tendency towards embedding a function defined by an implicit equation inside the prediction function of the machine learning model.
 Training such models is equivalent to solving a bilevel problem with the implicit equation being the lower problem and the training of the model being the upper problem.
 Examples of implicit models include Deep Equilibrium Models \cite{BKK19, BKK20, WK20}, Neural ODE's \cite{CRBD18} and Optimization Layers \cite{AK17, MB18, AAB+19, BBT+20}.
 When the implicit equation in such a model represents some inherent structure of the practical application, the learned model may provide better interpretability and generalization.